joinerda/HPCExamples/README.md

 The DEADLOCK module has a code that can be configured to explore whether deadlock will or will not occur in a send recieve pair, with variable message size, send/recieve order, and logic.

+The FIRE_DOM_DEC module is a domain decomposition parallelization of a fire mode with visualziation in X